Miladxsar23/smartstepper/CONTRIBUTING.md

 ## Commit Message Guidelines
 We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages (e.g., `feat: add new stepper animation`).
+- All commits must follow this format.
+PRs with non-conforming commits may be rejected.

 ## Templates
 Please use the provided issue and pull request templates to help us address your contribution efficiently.